Lou Albano

 Louis Vincent Albano (July 29, 1933 – October 14, 2009) was an Italian-American professional wrestler, manager and actor, who performed under the ring/stage name "Captain" Lou Albano.
 He was active as a professional wrestler from 1953 until 1969, before becoming a manager until 1996.

-Over the course of his 42-year career, Albano guided 15 different tag teams and three singles competitors to championship gold.
+Over the course of his 42-year career, Albano guided 15 different tag teams and three singles competitors to championship gold, including The Valiant Brothers, The Wild Samoans, The Yukon Lumberjacks, The Blackjacks, The Moondogs, The Executioners, and after becoming a babyface, the U.S. Express and The British Bulldogs.
 Albano was one of the "Triumvirate of Terror", a threesome of nefarious WWF managers which included The Grand Wizard of Wrestling and Freddie Blassie.
 The trio was a fixture in the company for a decade until The Grand Wizard's death in 1983.
+Albano is widely regarded as one of the greatest managers in the history of wrestling.

 A unique showman, with an elongated beard, rubber band facial piercings, and loud outfits, Albano was the forefather of the 1980s Rock 'n' Wrestling Connection.
 Working first with NRBQ and later with Cyndi Lauper, Albano helped usher in wrestling's crossover success with a mainstream audience.
 Capitalizing on his success, he later ventured into Hollywood with various television, film, and music projects.
-He became well known to a younger generation of fans as the actor and voice of Mario in The Super Mario Bros.
-Super Show!
+He became well known to a younger generation of fans for his portrayal as Mario in The Super Mario Bros.
+Super Show!.